WaylandM/fly-food-robot/docs/02-grbl.md

 ```

 ### Setup homing
-The homing cycle is used to set the origin of the cartesian coordinate system used by the robot.
+The homing cycle is used to set the origin of the Cartesian coordinate system used by the robot.
 During the homing cycle Grbl moves each actuator in the positive direction until the limit switches are triggered.
 The homing cycle is activated by setting **$22** [homing cycle (boolean)](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Configuration#22---homing-cycle-boolean) to 1:
 ```
 $22=1
 ```

 Initiate  a homing cycle using the following command: ```$h```.
 All actuator carriages should move to the origin of their axes.
-The origin of the cartesian coordinate system (home) for the robot is shown in figures \@ref(fig:xyOrigin) and \@ref(fig:zOrigin)
+The origin of the Cartesian coordinate system (home) for the robot is shown in figures \@ref(fig:xyOrigin) and \@ref(fig:zOrigin)

 <div class="figure" style="text-align: center">
 <img src="images/xy_origin.jpg" alt="Origin of XY coordinate system." width="75%" />